top of page

 J Pod

 J pod is the pod most likely to appear year-round in the waters of the San Juan Islands and Southern Gulf Islands, lower Puget Sound (near Seattle), and British Columbia’s Georgia Strait.
-This pod used to frequent the inland waters of the Salish Sea from late spring through early fall, but in recent years, visits have shifted to a shorter timeframe (i.e., late summer/early fall: see 2022 Encounters).
-The most recent J pod birth was J59 in February 2022 (see 2022 Encounter #13).
+This pod used to frequent the inland waters of the Salish Sea from late spring through early fall.
+In recent years, visits have shifted to a shorter timeframe: late summer to early fall.
+J pod matriarch J16 is the pod’s oldest member, estimated to have been born in 1972.

 K Pod

 K pod is the Southern Resident killer whale pod with the fewest members.
 The most recent calf born into K pod is K45 (female), born in April 2022 to K20.
-K pod’s oldest member, a female, K12, is estimated to have been born in 1972.
+Like J pod, K pod’s oldest member, a female, K12, is estimated to have been born in 1972.

 L Pod

 L pod is the largest of the three Southern Resident pods.
-L25, estimated to have been born in 1928, is the oldest member of L pod and the oldest whale in the Southern Resident community.
-Sadly, one of L pod’s other matriarchs, L47, died in 2021.
-The pod’s newest calf, L125, was born into the population in January 2021 and is a healthy female (Encounter #8).
+L25, estimated to have been born in 1928, is the oldest whale in the Southern Resident community.
+The pod’s newest calf is L128 (2024 OS Encounter #95).
+Calves L126 (male) and L127 (female) were born into the population in 2023.
+CWR researchers obtained photos and drone footage confirming that L127 is female (2023 UAV Encounter #6) and L126 is male (2023 OS Encounter #34).
+Learn about distinguishing the sex of an orca.

 Why are there two official SRKW count dates?